kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 in which at each turn, one individual can pay the other, but at any given time, only one individual has the satoshi.
 We can assume that an individual has equal likelihood of having a turn at paying the other individual, and that we have no latency or drift over time, favouring one individual over the other.
-This represents a symmetric random walk and we can represent expectation this as a normal distribution.
+This represents a symmetric random walk and we can represent our probability expectation for this as a normal distribution.

 <img src="/images/SoB_/satoshi.png" width="800">